brown131/clmath/README.md

 * I am submitting this "as-is" and make no claims as it its accuracy or stability.

-* Please note, that this code is copywrited by its owner, whom I have been unable to contact.
+* Please note, that this code is copyrighted by its owner, whom I have been unable to contact.
 I have made no changes to the code other than for repackaging, i.e. so that it builds using ASDF.
 I have also eliminated some references to obsolete CL implementations (MACLISP, etc.).
 The logic of the functions remains the same.